Webictbyleo/JqueryPhp/README.md

 IDEA
 ---------

-This is inspired by the almighty javascript library caled Jquery.
+This is inspired by the almighty javascript library called Jquery.

  JqueryPHP as it is